-- 2.49 Executive Directors are responsible for ensuring that the Council's governance framework is followed through all stages of the business case development and decision-making process, and that specialist advice is sought from the following key stakeholders across the Council, at each stage in the development of the business case: - Section 151 Officer (including finance, tax, cash management and banking, purchase to pay and income collection); - Executive Director Corporate Services (including in their capacity as Monitoring Officer, and in relation to legal, audit, risk management and insurance issues); - Assistant Director HR & OD (including payroll). - Assistant Director Property and FM (including property and facilities management);and - Procurement Services. - 2.50 A business case must be approved by the relevant Executive Director and the Chief Finance Officer before a capital scheme will be submitted for approval to the Capital Programme.
+- 2.38 All capital schemes must be supported by a business case.
+Any Officer responsible for a capital scheme must comply with the guidance issued by the Chief Finance Officer in relation to business cases. - 2.39 The business case must clearly articulate the options being considered and measure these against the desired outcomes.
+It should also set out whether there is a statutory basis for the provision of the service or activity under consideration. - 2.40 Executive Directors are responsible for ensuring that the Council's governance framework is followed through all stages of the business case development and decision-making process, and that specialist advice is sought from the following key stakeholders across the Council, at each stage in the development of the business case: - Section 151 Officer (including finance, tax, cash management and banking, purchase to pay and income collection). - Director, Legal and Assurance (including Monitoring Officer, Legal, Internal Audit and Risk Management and Insurance advice). - Executive Director, People and Transformation (including payroll). - Director, Performance, Investment and Delivery (including property and facilities management). - 2.41 A business case must be approved by the relevant Executive Director and the Chief Finance Officer before a capital scheme will be submitted for approval to the Capital Programme.